autonomousvision/similarity_reconstruction/README.md

 # 3. Run
 Several bash scripts in `similarity_reconstruction/code/similarity_reconstruction/demo_scripts/` are used to run the code.

-To run the demos one needs to download and untar a package containing the training files and initial 3D reconstruction  from [here](https://drive.google.com/file/d/0By1iH4kzxY79WWtxSHFQM0syRVk/view?usp=sharing).
+To run the demos one needs to download the [image sequence data](https://drive.google.com/file/d/0By1iH4kzxY79TGZ4OU9WLTBmblU/view?usp=sharing) and the [training files](https://drive.google.com/file/d/0By1iH4kzxY79WWtxSHFQM0syRVk/view?usp=sharing)(the initial 3D reconstruction also contained).

-* Running `demo.sh`: the demo script will run detection and joint reconstruction using pretrained detectors and the initial 3D reconstruction.
+* Running `demo.sh`: the demo script should run detection and joint reconstruction using pretrained detectors and the initial 3D reconstruction.

     1. Set the follwing variables in `init_paths_samples.sh`, rename it to `init_paths.sh` and make it executable (chmod a+x init_paths.sh):

+        -`$data_root_dir`: the root folder containing the image sequence data

         -`$bin_dir`: the folder for the built binaries.